eimyaa/EasyClickConverter/README.md

 ## System Requirements

 - Windows 10 or Windows 11 (64-bit for now)
-- Administrator privileges (installation only)
+- Administrator privileges (For installation only)

 ---